pymupdf/PyMuPDF/docs/document.rst

       For the other parameters, please consult the aforementioned methods.

       :rtype: int
-      :returns: the result of :meth:`Page.insertText` (number of successfully inserted lines).
+      :returns: the result of :meth:`Page.insert_text` (number of successfully inserted lines).

     .. method:: delete_page(pno=-1)